ibm-cloud-docs/cis/origin.md

 {:download: .download}
 {:DomainName: data-hd-keyref="DomainName"}

-# Origin certificates
+# Managing origin certificates
 {:#cis-origin-certificates}

-Origin Certificates are free TLS certificates issued by {{site.data.keyword.cis_full}} that encrypt traffic between your origin server and your users.
+Origin certificates are free TLS certificates issued by {{site.data.keyword.cis_full}} that encrypt traffic between your origin server and your users.
 Order free TLS certificates to install on your origin server.
 {: shortdesc}

 {{site.data.keyword.cis_short_notm}} Origin Certificates are only valid for use in CIS.